-We are in the midst of the largest Black uprising since the 1960s.
-Increasingly, the resonances between anarchist struggle and Black rebellion (with a common enemy in the capitalist state) are becoming clear.
+Since the George Floyd uprisings of 2020, the resonances between anarchist struggle and Black rebellion (with a common enemy in the capitalist state) are becoming clear.
 Over the past ten years, within radical networks and academic milieus, there has been renewed interest in clarifying these resonances.
 The Black Radical Tradition, as coined by the late great Black scholar Cedric Robinson, and its interactions with U.S. anarchism are what this project is attempting to map and explain.
-Our book engages with two waves of Black anarchists, including Kuwasi Balagoon, Lorenzo Kom’boa Ervin, and Ashanti Alston in the first wave, and Zoe Samudzi, William C. Anderson, and the Anarkatas in the second wave.
+Our book engages with two waves of Black anarchists, including Kuwasi Balagoon, Lorenzo Kom’boa Ervin, and Ashanti Alston in the first wave, and Zoé Samudzi, William C. Anderson, and the Anarkatas in the second wave.
 We investigate why there has been dissonance between anarchists and Black radicals, partly by engaging relevant work and thought of anarchists such as Emma Goldman and David Graeber.
 The book makes the argument that anarchist theory can be “stretched’ to Black people in the United States and other countries, in the way that Frantz Fanon stretched Marxism to the Global South.

 Black anarchism is not simply anarchism being practiced by people who are Black, but rather a tradition of autonomy, mutual aid, and militant resistance that emerges out of Black historical struggle.
 It is clear there are resonances between Black radicalism and anarchism, especially in the wake of the great uprising of 2020.
 In this project, we seek to clarify those resonances.
 Black anarchism needs to be written and understood partly as a theoretical project and partly as a project of radical political action.